“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 “If I knew what was wrong, I’d have kicked its ass by now.”

-One corner of Saitou’s mouth smiled.
+One corner of Saitou’s mouth lifted.
 “Pithy, as always.”
 He came a step closer, looking abruptly so pointedly determined that Sano shivered.
 Those golden eyes seemed ready to stab into him every bit as devastatingly as Saitou’s sword had once done.
 “My point,” he said, “is that you don’t actually want to go through with this.”

 Sano stiffened.
 “What?
 What the hell do you mean?”